military vision requirements for 2020

 Astigmatism

-An astigmatism is a defect in the shape of an eye’s cornea is not correctly shaped from either birth or another accident.
+An astigmatism is a defect in the shape of an eye’s cornea that is not correctly shaped from either birth or another reason.

-The reason this condition can be a disqualification is because some people who have astigmatisms have very blurry vision or poor image perception without very strong corrective lenses.
+The reason this condition can be a disqualification is that some people who have astigmatisms have very blurry vision or poor image perception without very strong corrective lenses.

 Because of this, any astigmatisms that are over 3 diopters are going to be an immediate disqualification for service while less intense astigmatisms will have to be tested to understand the viability of military service.